Five things about … Marc Firestone31 Jul 2019 · 3 min read

-Collaborator, challenger of misconceptions, two-job man: Get to know PMI's President of External Affairs and General Counsel
+Collaborator and challenger of misconceptions: Get to know PMI's President of External Affairs

 “What we are saying in plain English is: ‘Ms. Regulator, Mr. Regulator, please work with us to encourage people who smoke to become aware of better alternatives, and to understand the risks and benefits of switching completely.’
 The role of regulators, as Marc sees it, is to design a regulatory framework that will enable consumers to make accurately informed choices.
 PMI, for its part, has not only conducted thousands and thousands of tests and experiments connected to its innovative products, made the data public and published peer-reviewed articles, but has also opened the doors of its R&D facility for people to see the quality of the work that is being done.

 “People who say that ‘tobacco is tobacco’ are missing the point completely.
 It is a simple fact of life that not all tobacco products are the same.”
 The important thing, Marc insists, is what the consumer is inhaling – the smoke from a burning cigarette or the aerosol from a non-combustible product.
 “If science shows that there is a difference between two products, shouldn’t the products be treated differently?
 And shouldn’t consumers be made aware of the differences?”

 5. Marc believes in better outcomes from a real-world approach

 “Ten years from now, people will ask, ‘Why did my friend or loved one not know about these products and not have the chance to make a better choice?’
 While he thinks that someone would be answerable for that, he strongly believes that companies and policymakers can ensure a much better outcome through a real-world approach, one with common sense instead of polemics or ideology.
 Indeed, in his words “one that addresses the interests of men and women who will otherwise keep smoking”.
 According to Marc, it comes down to innovative policies that propel innovative products.